 Hazardous Waste Delisting Risk Assessment Software (DRAS)

-The DRAS is a risk assessment tool and, therefore, can only provide risk analyses based on the information input into the program.
-The risk assessment results are only one factor in a delisting decision.
+DRAS is a risk assessment tool and, therefore, can only provide risk analyses based on the information input into the program.
+The risk assessment results are only one of several factors in an Agency’s delisting decision.
 The risk-based approach combines state-of-the-art fate and transport modeling with standardized exposure assessment algorithms to provide sound risk assessment.
-DRAS has undergone a number of modifications and upgrades.
+EPA has improved several versions of DRAS with a number of modifications and upgrades.

 On this page:

 - DRAS 4 User Manual

 - User Registration and Contacts

 EPA originally developed DRAS in 1998 to analyze human health risks of wastes petitioned for delisting under Title 40 of the Code of Federal Regulations (CFR) in Section 260.22.
 EPA updated DRAS in September of 2010 (DRAS 3) and in August 2020 (DRAS 4).